 New York-based Mara Hoffman is yet another fashion house that adopted our sustainable packaging for clothing.
 Dana Davis, the Director of Design and Production for the fashion label, explains in this interview that she initially sought out recyclable poly bags.
 However, TIPA’s compostable bags proved to be more sustainable and business-friendly in the long term.

 Here are some tips to becoming a zero-waste e-commerce company

 There are a number of things you can do as a company to become more sustainable, eco-friendly, and spearhead the principles of zero waste.

 - Reduce raw materials to the bare minimum, if you manufacture goods.
 Automating production lines, and using analytical software can help reduce waste.
 Waste reduction results in a dramatic reduction of business costs.

-- Package your products in a scientific and eco-friendly manner, such as eco garment bags.
-This means, the materials you choose for packaging needs to be minimal, and careful thought is required to package products in such a way that compostable materials are used in their minimum.
-These kinds of packaging are likely to appeal to the environmentally-conscious, driving up your brand image.
+- Package your products in a scientific and eco-friendly manner.
+This means, the materials you choose for packaging needs to be minimal, and careful thought is required to package products in such a way that compostable materials are used at their minimum.
+These kinds of packaging are likely to appeal to the environmentally conscious, driving up your brand image.

 - Incentivize employee engagement by encouraging composting at your workplace.
 Positive appraisals upon achieving zero waste targets is another way to help employees participate.
-Seek the help of a compostable packaging companies to find out how you can move towards a zero waste future in your organization.
+Seek the help of compostable packaging companies to find out how you can move towards a zero-waste future in your organization.
 Even if you don’t make or sell packaged goods, compostable packaging provides training and CSR opportunities.

 - Incentivize customers who compost your packaging material.
-Composting can help reduce waste, and help create organic manure for kitchen gardens.
-Use of social media tools such as Instagram, Twitter, and Facebook can help in rewarding and engaging with green-conscious customers, drive sales, and increase profits.
+Composting can help reduce waste and help create organic manure for kitchen gardens.
+The use of social media tools such as Instagram, Twitter, and Facebook can help in rewarding and engaging with green-conscious customers, drive sales, and increase profits.

 The future is zero waste.
 Is your company ready?